 Spanish is an ideal minor to pair with any number of majors.
-It enhances opportunities for students specializing not only in areas such as bilingual education, business, or social work, but also communication studies, sociology, anthropology, psychology, nursing, agriculture, politics and government, women's and gender studies, criminal justice, geology, geography, music, and many more.
+It enhances opportunities for students specializing not only in areas such as bilingual education, business, or social work, but also communication studies, sociology, anthropology, psychology, nursing, agriculture, politics and government, women's, gender, and sexuality studies, criminal justice, geology, geography, music, and many more.

 Learning Spanish, even as a minor, has the very real potential to enrich your interaction with people you meet on a daily basis, both professionally and personally.

 For instance, you might graduate with a B.A. in geology and find yourself investigating seismic faults in Bolivia; or as an agribusiness major, newly out of school, your employer may send you to Mexico or Chile, just two of the Spanish-speaking countries which provide our out-of-season produce; or you could become a paralegal and work on immigration law; or as a music major, your interest in the Appalachian ballad could lead you to the Spanish romance or the Mexican corrido; or you could fall in love with someone who speaks Spanish or whose family does.

 And you may be closer than you think to completing this minor, especially if you took Spanish before coming to Illinois State.
 Many students also complete their minor by studying abroad through our programs in Chile, Panama, and Spain.

 Point of Pride